Occupational Safety and Health/Disaster Prevention

 1. Monthly Occupational Safety and Health Data

 The DIC Group conducts its diverse businesses in accordance with a wide range of national and regional legal systems, working conditions and practices.
 However, to raise the level of occupational safety and health of the entire Group, it is crucial to establish common standards and benchmarks and to align regional initiatives.
 The DIC Group promotes the sharing of information related to occupational safety and health across the global Group by aggregating regional statistical data on a monthly basis.
-Specifically, local data is gathered by DIC (China) for the PRC, DIC Asia Pacific for the Asia–Pacific region, and Sun Chemical for the Americas and Europe, which is then collated and analyzed by the Responsible Care Department.
-This makes it possible to objectively compare and evaluate the operational safety of individual Group companies, establish precise targets for individual countries and regions, and formulate programs to achieve improvements.
-In fiscal year 2019, the Group introduced the DIC ESH Data Collection System (DECS), a cloud-based system for recording data.
+Specifically, local data is gathered by DIC (China) for Greater China, DIC Asia Pacific for the Asia–Pacific region, and Sun Chemical for the Americas and Europe.
+This data is then collated and analyzed by the Responsible Care Department.
+This makes it possible for each Group company to objectively compare and evaluate their own operational safety, which assists in the establishment of precise targets for individual countries and regions, and the formulation of programs for making improvements.
+In fiscal year 2019, the Group introduced the cloud-based DIC ESH Data Collection System (DECS) in Japan, Greater China and the Asia–Pacific region to improve the efficiency of data collection.
+(For more information, please see “Key Data.”)

 Statistical Occupational Safety and Health Data